 13. The POTW Authority may specify further requirements in accordance with local sewer ordinance.

-14. Such separator shall be certified by a Connecticut licensed Professional Engineer (PE) as meeting these specifications, shall be visually inspected prior to installation (if above ground) or backfilling (if below ground) by the PE and the POTW Authority and shall be approved in writing by the receiving POTW Authority.
+14. Such separator shall be certified by a Connecticut licensed Professional Engineer (PE) as meeting these specifications, shall be visually inspected prior to installation (if above ground) or backfilling (if below ground) by the PE and the POTW Authority and shall be approved in writing by the POTW Authority.

 (iii) A discharge of vehicle maintenance wastewater to a collection and/or treatment system that does not meet the specifications of Section 5(f)(12)(A)(i) or (ii) of this general permit, is not authorized under this general permit unless such system was installed and approved in writing by the Commissioner prior to the effective date of this general permit.